festino-mc-plugins/ClickableLinks/README.md

 # ClickableLinks
  Brings clickable links to minecraft chat.

-Note: Paper server still provides this feature, but Spigot removed it in 1.19.
-Therefore, use this plugin only on Spigot/Bukkit 1.19+ servers, but on 1.18- it can also be useful due to link underlining and supported link formats.
+Note: Bukkit removed this feature in 1.19.
+Therefore, use this plugin only on Bukkit/Spigot/Paper 1.19+ servers, but on 1.18- it can also be useful due to link underlining and supported link formats.

 Other pages: [Spigot](https://www.spigotmc.org/resources/clickablelinks.105786/)